Inductive logic programming at 30: Technologies

 The various neural approaches can be characterised along four orthogonal dimensions.
 The first dimension is whether the neural network implements forward or backward inference.
 While some \cite{DBLP:conf/nips/Rocktaschel017} use backward (goal-directed) chaining with a neural implementation of unification, most approaches \cite{dilp,Cohen_NeuralLP,NLM} use forward chaining.
 The second dimension is whether the network is designed for big data problems \cite{Cohen_NeuralLP,DBLP:conf/nips/Rocktaschel017} or for data-efficient learning from a handful of data items \cite{dilp}.
 Few neural systems to date are capable of handling both big data and small data, with the notable exception of \cite{NLM}.
 The third dimension is whether the neural system jointly learns embeddings (mapping symbolic constants to continuous vectors) along with the logical rules \cite{DBLP:conf/nips/Rocktaschel017}.
 The advantage of jointly learning embeddings is that it enables fuzzy unification between constants that are similar but not identical.
 The challenge for these approaches that jointly learn embeddings is how to generalize appropriately to constants that have not been seen at training time.
 The fourth dimension is whether or not the neural system is designed to allow explicit human-readable logical rules to be extracted from the weights of the network.
 While most neural ILP systems \cite{Cohen_NeuralLP,DBLP:conf/nips/Rocktaschel017,dilp} do produce explicit logic programs, some \cite{NLM} do not.
 It is perhaps moot whether implicit systems that do not produce explicit programs count as ILP systems at all -- but note that even in the implicit neural systems, the weight sharing of the neural net is designed to achieve strong generalisation by performing the same computation on all tuples of objects.

-Currently, most neural approaches to ILP require the use of metarules or templates to make the search space tractable.
-This severely limits the applicability of these approaches, as the user cannot always be expected to provide suitable metarules for a new problem.
-The only approach that avoids the use of metarules or templates is Neural Logic Machines \cite{NLM}.
+Currently, most neural approaches to ILP require the use of metarules or templates to make the search space tractable and fail to support predicate invention, recursion and abduction.
+This severely limits the applicability of these approaches, as the user cannot always be expected to provide suitable and complete background knowledge and metarules for a new problem.
+The only approach that avoids the use of metarules or templates is Neural Logic Machines \cite{NLM}, and the only one to fully integrate neural net learning with predicate invention, recursion, and abduction is Abductive Meta-Interpretive Learning \cite{muggzhou:neuralmil}.